eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 | Al Gore         | Center-left |
 | Ralph Nader     | Left        |

 We can ask how different voters would have applied the leader rule in this election, based on who they perceived as the leader and challenger.
-For example, in California, Gore was clearly the leader and Bush was the challenger, while Bush was the leader and Gore was the challenger in Texas<d-footnote>For the United States, this state-perspective is nice because depending on which state you were in, the leader and challenger were different.
-Though, the Electoral College adds complexity when it comes to third party wins, which could spoil the ability for your preferred viable candidate to get 270 electoral votes.
-The risk of approving a third party is asymmetric by state, which we will conveniently ignore here.</d-footnote>.
 Assuming a general left-right spectrum, we can assume that most voters had the following preferences, and this is how they would have applied the leader rule:

 | Voter Type               | Approvals (Gore Leader) | Approvals (Bush Leader) |
 |--------------------------|-------------------------|-------------------------|